your oven to 350 degrees

-F (180 degrees C) and butter, or spray with non stick cooking spray,
+F (180 degrees C).
+Butter, or spray with non stick cooking spray,

-Press the crumbs evenly over the bottom of the spring form pan.
+Press the crumbs evenly on the bottom of the spring form pan.

 Cover and refrigerate while you make the filling.

-and free of lumps.
-Add the ricotta and sugar and beat until
+until smooth and free of lumps.
+Add the ricotta and beat until smooth, scraping

-zest and vanilla extract, and beat until incorporated.
+beating until combined.
+Add the vanilla extract and beat until incorporated.

 Remove the crust from the

-refrigerator and pour in the filling.
+refrigerator and pour in the cheesecake filling.
 Place the spring form pan in a large

 roasting pan.
 Pour enough hot water into the roasting pan to come about